Nioctine Recovery Resources

 This DVD was developed by a psychotherapist and addiction counselor who has been smoke free for 26 years.
 Using Eye Movement Desensitization Reprocessing, hypnosis, and deep breathing techniques, Cliff Le Clercq explains the process of cigarette addiction and how the subconscious works.
 He then provides expert preparation and support for the process of giving up and staying free from smoking.
 Downloading the information costs $31.00.
 The DVD costs $47.00, which includes shipping.

-WhyQuit combines three online approaches to smoking cessation: motivation not to start smoking and to quit smoking, education on risks, benefits and strategies, and support groups and online forums.
+WhyQuit combines four online approaches to smoking cessation: motivation not to start smoking and to quit smoking; education on risks, benefits and strategies; support groups and online forums; and free professional cessation counseling.
 The site was developed by a health educator and nicotine dependency counselor.